-MDES is the agency that oversees WIA in Mississippi.
-MDES Office of Grant Management staff members are liaisons to the Local Workforce Investment Areas and track the use of WIA funding.
+MDES is the agency that oversees WIA and the OGM staff are liaisons to the LWIAs and track the use of WIA funding.
 The WIA in Mississippi and the LWIAs are important partners to SCSEP.
 The SCSEP Managers rely on MDES and the WIAs for labor market information, training, and job search assistance.
 SCSEP participants register with the WIN Job Centers (One-Stop Centers) to research the available jobs in their area and jobs of interest to them.
 Participant training plans are based on the employment opportunities for which they are interested.
 Employment specific training is usually coordinated through the WIA course offerings.

-Coordination with Title I WIA is further enhanced through The WIN Job Centers' participation as host agencies.
+Coordination with Title I WIA is further enhanced through their participation as a host agency.
 All grantees in the state place participants in local WIN Job Centers as a host agency.
 Placing participants in the WIN Job Centers serves many purposes such as:

-- having a senior on site provides a more comfortable setting, thereby attracting other seniors; - provides an opportunity for the older worker to network with potential businesses and locate unsubsidized employment; - provides an opportunity for the older work to recruit eligible individuals into the SCSEP program; and, - provides an opportunity to research jobs regularly.
+- having a senior on site provides a more comfortable setting, thereby attracting other seniors; - provides easy access to the participant for training offered at or through the WIN Job Center; - provides an opportunity for the older worker to network with potential businesses and locate unsubsidized employment; - provides an opportunity for the older work to recruit eligible individuals into the SCSEP program; and, - provides an opportunity to research jobs regularly.